 Strategic Land provide professional input into the strategy and development of asset management plans as well as providing development appraisal, technical valuation and leasing advice as required.
-The team will take a lead role in the negotiation of any property related transactions as well as providing the requisite conduit for instructing legal services in this regard.
+The team will take a lead role in the provision of strategic property advice and any negotiations in connection with all property related matters and transactions as well as providing the requisite conduit for instructing legal services in this regard.
+The cost of input from members of the Strategic Land Team has been estimated at £20,000.

 The direct project costs for the School Asset Support Team and Building Design Group are recovered directly from charges to the capital programme.
-There are functions and costs of SAST under Retained Duties.
-The cost of input from members Strategic Land Team has been estimated at £19,000.
+There are functions and costs of SAST under both General and Retained Duties.